 Once you get potential buyers interested in your house, it’s time to start negotiations.
 A real estate agent would normally be the intermediary for these kinds of things, but in a For Sale By Owner sale, it’s up to you.
 The buyer (or buyer’s agent) is likely to come in lower than your asking price, so it’s going to be a give-and-take to find the place where both parties feel comfortable with the final sale price.
 Of course, you also have to be firm enough to be able to walk away if the buyer isn’t willing to meet your minimum goals.

 Once you’ve negotiated a price, it’s time to put it all on paper to make it legal.
 The contract will need to spell out all of the details and specifics that are a part of the deal.
-That includes purchase price, any contingencies, buyer and seller concessions, the closing date, and the location of the closing.
+That includes the purchase price, any contingencies, buyer and seller concessions, the closing date, and the location of the closing.

 Depending on where you live, there might be specific laws about where the closing needs to take place.
 The good news is that a closing agent will be involved to help handle many of these details, though you’ll be expected to be able to provide whatever information or fees are needed.
-And there will be closing costs to pay for, though the specific amount will be determined by the negotiations of the sale as well as state and local laws.
+There will be closing costs to pay for, though the specific amount will be determined by the negotiations of the sale as well as state and local laws.

-You Can Always Sell Quick for Cash
+You Can Always Sell Quickly for Cash

-If all of that sounds like a lot and you don’t want to deal with the hassle, time involved, or upfront costs, consider selling your house as-is to a real estate investment company like Nexus Homebuyers.
+If all of that sounds like a lot and you don’t want to deal with the hassle, time involved or upfront costs, consider selling your house as-is to a real estate investment company like Nexus Homebuyers.
 You won’t need to make repairs or declutter the house.
 You won’t need to pay for any marketing or advertising costs.
 You won’t have to deal with Realtor commissions or make any concessions.
 You and the investment company agree on a price and closing date, they pay you in cash, and you can move on to the next step in your life.

 Whichever way you decide to sell your house, just make sure you do your research so you do it the way that makes sense for you.